 - Complex: Results from exposure to various multiple traumatic events within specific relationships and contexts (i.e. child abuse)

-Understanding these as they pertain to the traumatic event(s) that you are working to overcome can be beneficial to your trauma therapy.
+Understanding these as they pertain to the traumatic event(s) that you are working to overcome can be beneficial to your trauma treatment.

 9 Types of Trauma